alanef/load-html-files/README.md

 Pushing to GitHub  will also run the check automation

+## Create a Pull Request ##

+Create a detailed pull request for review

 ## Release manager only tasks ##

 ### Build for release ###